zmess24/personal-website-nextjs/src/posts/fine-tuning-performance.md

 ### Conclusion

-In conclusion, we've seen how fine-tuning an LLM can lead to some significant increases in performance relative to a baseline model when the situation calls for it.
-While this example was relatively simple in nature, the framework used can be applied to a variety of use cases.
-I'm looking to building on this with a more complex example that is perhaps a little less straight forward to validate, such as peforming RAG (retrieval augmented generation).
+In conclusion, we've seen how fine-tuning an LLM can lead to some significant increases in performance when the situation calls for it, and shile this example was relatively simple, the framework I used can still be applied to a variety of tasks.
+I'm looking to building on this experience with a more complex example that is perhaps a little less straight forward to validate in this manner, such as peforming RAG (retrieval augmented generation).

 I hope you enjoyed reading this post.
 I'll catch you next time!